Fiber products under toric flops and flips: Introduction

 In toric case, we have the following observation which is well-known for experts.
 (For example, cf. \cite{CLS} or \cite{Kawa16}.) \begin{remark}{\rm (= Proposition\autoref{smooth=ordinary} + Theorem\autoref{K-equiv})} \begin{enumerate}[(i)] \item Any two $K$-equivalent simplicial terminal toric varieties can be connected to each other by a sequence of toric flops. \item Any smooth toric flop is an ordinary flop. \end{enumerate} \end{remark}

 We would like to give a simple proof in Appendix \ref{app_sec} by supplementing Reid's theory on toric minimal model program.
 Now, together with the result in \cite{LLW10}, if $K$-equivalent toric manifolds are connected by smooth flops, then they admit canonically isomorphic integral cohomology groups via the graph closure.
-To study the conjecture for toric manifolds in \cite{Wang01}, it is important to know for a general toric flop whether the graph closure still provide a canonical isomorphism between the integral cohomology groups, or we need extra degenerate correspondence in their fiber product.
+To study the conjecture for toric manifolds in \cite{Wang01}, it is important to know for a general toric flop whether the graph closure still provides a canonical isomorphism between the integral cohomology groups, or we need extra degenerate correspondence in their fiber product.

-As an application, under a 3-dimensional terminal toric flop $f$, its fiber product is equal to the graph closure and thus is expected to give the equivalence of their Chow motives.
+{\bf As an application}, under a 3-dimensional terminal toric flop $f$, its fiber product is equal to the graph closure and thus is expected to give the equivalence of their Chow motives.

 \emph{Acknowledgments.} This paper is a continuation of the undergraduate thesis of T.-C.~Chen at National Taiwan University under the supervision of H.-W.~Lin.
 We wish to thank J.-H.~Chong and S.-Y.~Lee for useful discussions related to this paper.
 In particular, we appreciate that C.-L.~Wang provided some geometric point of view for this work.
-H.-W.~Lin and S.-S.~Wang are supported by the National Science and Technology Council (NSTC).
+H.-W.~Lin and S.-S.~Wang are supported by the National Science and Technology Council (NSTC), and S.-S. Wang in part by Grant 114-2115-M-A49-007-MY3..
 We are grateful to Taida Institute of Mathematical Sciences (TIMS) for its constant support which makes this collaboration possible.